Share this article

 • Shade.
 Make sure your parrot’s cage isn’t in direct sunlight, and they have somewhere to take shade if the sunlight does come in at a certain time of the day.

 • Air flow.
-Make sure your parrot has access to fresh air, so open a window and use a fan to keep the air moving in your house parrot’s habitat.
+Parrots are sensitive to smells and fumes, so make sure your parrot has access to fresh air.
+You could open a window and use a fan to keep the air moving in your house parrot’s habitat.
+However, avoid draughts, which can affect the ambient temperature.

 • Provide fresh food and water.
 Make sure your parrot’s housing is always stocked with enough to eat and drink.